High-dimensional multi-trait GWAS by reverse prediction of genotypes

-To evaluate the ability of reverse genotype prediction methods to identify true trans-eQTL targets of a given variant, we defined true trans associations as direct target genes of a variant's causal gene in the ground-truth network and used feature importances/coefficients in the genotype prediction model to predict how likely a gene is a trans-eQTL of a given variant (see \textit{Material and Methods}).
+To evaluate the ability of reverse genotype prediction methods to identify true trans-eQTL targets of a given variant, we defined true trans associations as direct target genes of a variant's causal gene in the ground-truth network and used feature importances/coefficients in the genotype prediction model to predict how likely a gene is to be a trans-eQTL of a given variant (see Methods).
 Performance was measured using the area under the receiver operating curve (AUROC).